Paros: Marble quarries

 Parian marble, which is white and translucent, with a coarse grain and a very beautiful texture, was the chief source of wealth for the island.
 The celebrated marble quarries lie on the northern side of the mountain anciently known as Marathi (afterwards Capresso), a little below a former convent of St Mina.
 The marble, which was exported from the 6th century BC onwards, was used by Praxiteles and other ancient Greek sculptors.
 It was obtained by means of subterranean quarries driven horizontally or at a descending angle into the rock.
 The marble thus quarried by lamplight was given the name of Lychnites, Lychneus (from lychnos, a lamp), or Lygdos.
 Several of these tunnels are still to be seen.
 At the entrance to one of them is a bas-relief dedicated to Pan and the nymphs.
 Several attempts to work the marble have been made in modern times, but it has not been exported in any great quantities.
 The major part of the remaining white marble is now state-owned and, like its Pentelic counterpart, is only used for archaeological restorations.

+In December 1883 these quarries were visited by Theodore and Mabel Bent during their tour of the Cyclades.